 Recent major developments for Bitcoin

 Fortunately, the Bitcoin development team is aware of the ongoing issues and recently did their first test with the new Lightning Network technology.
 If everything goes accordingly to plan, Bitcoin may have a huge sigh of relief because it will make Bitcoin transactions much faster and cheaper.
+A user should be able to navigate the website with ease, and find information about their desired product or service quickly.
 However, it won’t be easy to implement seeing how much confusion and backlash the Bitcoin SegWit2x hard fork received in the past.
 Hopefully, the tests continue to do well and work as envisioned on a global level.
 Time will tell.

 In no way am I claiming that the sky is falling and the apocalypse is coming or impending doom is coming for Bitcoin investors.
 The purpose of this post is to give the Bitcoin developers a small wake up call from a Bitcoin skeptic.
 I would love to see Bitcoin keep to their mission statement of being a currency to be used in practical, everyday real-world scenarios.
 I say this because I would really hate to see one of the first pioneers of cryptocurrency lose steam and risk being irrelevant five years from now.